Is It Normal to Feel Sick After Massage? Let's Find Out

 Even if it's just a light snack, having something in your stomach will help reduce the risk of feeling sick during or after the massage.

-Eating can help provide your body with energy and prevent any sudden drops in blood sugar which can lead to feelings of nausea.
+Eating can help provide your body with energy and prevent any sudden drops in blood sugar, which can lead to feelings of nausea.
 Having a snack before your session also ensures that your body has the proper nutrients it needs to recover and repair itself.

 Don't overuse massage oils or scented candles